TommasoTarchi/autoRNAseq/README.md

 ````
 {
   "run_processes": {
-    ... boolean variables indicating whether each process should be run or not
+    ... boolean variables indicating whether each process should be run or not ...
-        ("all" is to run all pipeline from first to last step) ...
   },

   "data_paths": {